aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-alpha/README.md

 that lets users set up Websocket and HTTP APIs.
 REST APIs can be created using the `aws-cdk-lib/aws-apigateway` module.

+Websocket and HTTP APIs use the same Cloudformation resources under the hood.
+However, this module separates them into two separate constructs since there are a number of different properties

 ## HTTP API

 HTTP APIs enable creation of RESTful APIs that integrate with AWS Lambda functions, known as Lambda proxy integration,